infiniteflight/infiniteflight-docs/atc-guide/tower/go-around.md

 Step 4

-: Unless the traffic is VFR (or a prior arrangement has been made with the Radar Controller), hand the go-around traffic to them (if present) by tapping "Contact Other Frequency > [Select Frequency]"
+: Unless the traffic is VFR (or a prior arrangement has been made with the Radar Controller), hand the go-around traffic to them (if present) by tapping "Contact Other Frequency > [select frequency]"